PaasmerIoT/SBC-SDK/README.md

 $ sudo ./subscribe_publish_sample
 ```

-* The device would now be connected to the Paasmer IoT Platfrom and publishing sensor values are regular intervals.
+* The device would now be connected to the Paasmer IoT Platfrom and publishing sensor values are specified intervals.

 ## Support

-The support forum is hosted on the GitHub where issues can be identified and the Team from Paasmer would be taking up requstes and resolving them.
-You could also send a mail to support@paasmer.co with the issue details for resolution.
+The support forum is hosted on the GitHub, issues can be identified by users and the Team from Paasmer would be taking up requstes and resolving them.
+You could also send a mail to support@paasmer.co with the issue details for quick resolution.

 ## Note